 Best for Packed Lunches and Clothes

 Blue Cash Everyday® Card from American Express: Growing kids means big appetites.
 If you’ve got kids you probably spend a lot on groceries.
 Families can earn substantial cash-back rewards with this no-annual fee card.
-Earn 3% at U.S. supermarkets on up to $6,000 in spend per year, 2% at U.S. gas stations & select U.S. dept stores, 1% on other purchases.
+Earn 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
+2% cash back at U.S. gas stations and at select U.S. department stores.
+1% cash back on other purchases.
 Advancing to the next grade also means it’s time for new clothes and shoes – earn extra cash back at U.S. department stores with this card!
 There are about 15 popular stores on Amex’s list including Kohl’s, J.C.
 Penney, Macy’s, Sears and Dillard’s.
 You will also earn extra cash back at U.S. gas stations and unlimited cash back on everything else, which can add up significantly at the end of the year.
-Earn a $100 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
+Earn a $150 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.

 Best for Laptops, Big Ticket Items